QubesOS/qubes-doc/user/advanced-topics/managing-vm-kernels.md

 #### Distribution kernel

-Apply the following instruction in a Debian template or in a Debian StandaloneVM.
+Apply the following instruction in a Debian template or in a Debian standalone.

 Using a distribution kernel package the initramfs and kernel modules should be handled automatically.